Dark Triad at Work

 dominating conversations, dismissing feedback from coworkers or superiors, and

-becoming defensive when criticised.
+becoming defensive when criticized.

 high pressure situations but can also be impulsive or reckless when pursuing